Jarmander333/vlc-video-shuffler/README.md

 Just going to say that this could also be used for audio. (instead of "video01.mp4" just use "audio01.mp3", or something of the sort.)

-Yes, there's a reason why I didn't upload a compiled version of the program - Not everyone is going to name their files the same, and that is fine.
+Yes, there's a reason why I didn't upload a compiled version of the program - Not everyone is going to name their files the same, and that is fine, it's supposed to be tweakable to many users.

 --------------------------------------------------------